segmentio/segment-docs/src/connections/destinations/catalog/tamber/index.md

 ---
 [Tamber](https://tamber.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) enables you to build your own Google-scale recommendation features in minutes.
 Deploy cutting edge deep learning models, and run A/B tests to optimize results.

 This destination is maintained by Tamber.
-For any issues with the destination, [contact their team](mailto:support@tamber.com).
+For any issues with the destination, [contact the Tambler Support team](mailto:support@tamber.com).

 {% include content/beta-note.md %}